 Jackie Coahran, Clinical Mental Health Counselor (CMHC) received her undergraduate degree in Criminal Justice and Psychology and her Masters of Clinical Mental Health Counseling at the University of Phoenix.
-She is currently finishing her training in Eye Movement Desensitization and Reprocessing (EMDR) and is trained in Illness Management and Recovery (IMR), Motivational Interviewing (IMR), Trauma Focused, Cognitive Behavioral Therapy (TF-CBT), and a variety of other evidence-based modalities that help her treat individuals, including youth, adolescents, and adults with trauma-related diagnoses, anxiety and OCD, depression, personality and behavior disorders.
+She is trained in Illness Management and Recovery (IMR), Motivational Interviewing (IMR), Trauma Focused, Cognitive Behavioral Therapy (TF-CBT), Lifespan Intergration Therapy (LI), and a variety of other evidence-based modalities that help her treat individuals, including youth, adolescents, and adults with trauma-related diagnoses, anxiety and OCD, depression, personality and behavior disorders.
 She has a passion for those suffering from substance abuse disorders, those suffering with the loss of someone from suicide and those who struggle with suicidal thoughts.
 She is trained on the Columbia-Suicide Severity Rating Scale (C-SSRS) to assess for suicidality and safety.
 Jackie teaches QPR – Question, Persuade, and Refer suicide prevention tool in the community.
 She has worked in the field of mental health for over 20 years, starting as a youth tracker.
 She has vast experience working with youth ages 7-12 who suffer from anxiety and mood disorders, family trauma, general trauma, and those on the autism spectrum and their families.
 Jackie has worked with infants and also with the elderly and believes that her 8 years working in community mental health has prepared her to help clients struggling with most anything.
 She has a strong belief in the interdisciplinary team-focused approach at Feller Behavioral Health.
 She is a member of the American Mental Health Counselors Association (AMHCA), and Utah Mental Health Counselors Association (UMHCA).

 Age Groups: Children, Teens, Young Adults, Adults, Couples, Families, and ElderlyContact Jackie